-The single worst thing you can do is power pump when it’s not needed.
+The sworst thing you can do is power pump when it’s not needed.

 Always ask a certified lactation consultant first if you’re not sure.

-Many women mistake a low supply when they actually are producing breast milk just fine.
+Many women make the mistake of thinking they have a low milk supply, when in fact they are producing breast milk just fine.

 Pay attention to babe’s output and weight gain, if both are fine, hold off power pumping.